JJConsulting/JJMasterData/doc/Documentation/articles/actions/new_action.md

 ## New Action

+The *New* action can be found in Actions - Grid Toolbar.

 #### Grid Toolbar

 A ação *New* será exibida somente na Grid Toolbar, e será utilizada para adicionar uma informação a sua Grid Table, por exemplo, adicionar um novo registro.